nicholas-gcc/nicholas-gcc/README.md

 <!-- About section -->

-🚀 I'm Nicholas Canete, a Backend Software Engineer, passionate about API Development and Observability.
+🚀 I'm Nicholas Canete, a Backend Software Engineer, passionate about API Development and Identity Tools.
 Born in 🇵🇭, based in 🇸🇬

 💻 I explore cool, new tech and learn stuff by doing lots of projects.
 Sometimes I [write](https://medium.com/@nicholasgcc) about them too

+💼 Developer Support Engineer with [Okta](https://www.okta.com/)

 📚 Recent Computer Science Graduate from [National University of Singapore](https://www.nus.edu.sg) with a specialisation in Software Engineering